 The transplantation of vascularised composite allografts (VCA) is a treatment for complex tissue injuries and defects.
 To date, primary applications of this type of transplantation have been of the extremities and face (partial and full), although there are also reported cases of several other VCA, including those of the larynx, uterus or abdominal wall.

 Unlike most solid-organ transplantations, the transplantation of VCA is not usually life-saving, and its primary aim is to increase a patient’s quality of life.
 Since these transplants will expose patients to a lifelong regimen of immune-suppressive drugs and rejection episodes and will often result in catastrophic events, risks and benefits have to be carefully evaluated on a case-by-case basis and the procedures carried out under a very specific and strict regulation.

 The European Committee on Organ Transplantation (CD-P-TO) is currently working on a document to provide guidelines to professionals on aspects such as recipient selection, immunosuppressive strategies, post-transplant complications information, and legal basis and authorisation procedures in order to ensure a common safety framework among member states.

 Regular physical activity and supervised physical exercise in transplanted patients is not only safe but also provides beneficial effects on their quality of life.
 Therefore, the European Committee on Organ Transplantation (CD-P-TO) recommends member states to promote specific physical activity programmes as a complementary tool in the care of transplanted patients.

 - Download the Position Paper on "Transplantation and Physical Activity"

-- Download the brochure “Exercise your way to better post-transplant health”
+- Download the booklet “Exercise your way to better post-transplant health”

 With the aim of drawing public attention to organ donation and transplantation, the Council of Europe celebrates the European Day for Organ Donation and Transplantation (EODD) in a different member state every year usually on the second Saturday of October.